Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

 \subsection{Decays into two fermions: $H\to f\bar f$}

 Including the radiative corrections known up to now, the Higgs decay width into fermions can be organized as~\cite{Spira:2016ztx}:

-where $\beta_f \equiv \sqrt{1-4\kappa_f}$ with $\kappa_f=M_f^2/M_H^2$ and the colour factor $N_C^f=3$ for quarks and 1 for leptons.~\footnote{In this review, we denote the pole mass of the fermion $f$ by $M_f$ and its running mass by $m_f(\mu)$.} The lepton pole mass is taken for $m_f$ while, for the Higgs decays into quarks, the $\overline{\rm MS}$ quark mass $\overline{m}_q(M_H)$ is used.
+where $\beta_f \equiv \sqrt{1-4\kappa_f}$ with $\kappa_f=M_f^2/M_H^2$ and the color factor $N_C^f=3$ for quarks and 1 for leptons.~\footnote{In this review, we denote the pole mass of the fermion $f$ by $M_f$ and its running mass by $m_f(\mu)$.} The lepton pole mass is taken for $m_f$ while, for the Higgs decays into quarks, the $\overline{\rm MS}$ quark mass $\overline{m}_q(M_H)$ is used.
 In passing, we recall that $1/v^2=\sqrt{2}G_F$.
-The electroweak corrections to the pseudoscalar part have not been included expecting them to be evaluated with reliable precision in the near future.
+Note that, in the scalar part, the QCD and electroweak (ELW) corrections are factorized.
+This factorization is supported by the reduction of the mixed corrections by a factor of 3~\cite{Mihaila:2015lwa}.
+In the pseudoscalar part, we neglect the ELW corrections.
+A pseudoscalar component appears in BSM models and the corresponding ELW corrections, compared to the QCD corrections, are much more complicated and depend on specific BSM models under consideration.
+In this review, we do not consider the ELW corrections for the decay processes involving multi-Higgses, CP-odd or charged Higgses sacrificing the precision in the calculation of the partial widths for those decays.
+For the calculation of full BSM-dependent ELW corrections and also of more precise SM ones, we provide Appendix~\ref{app:bsmtools} in which we make a brief introduction to relevant numerical packages.